 Kenneth Hansen’s practice involves representing bilateral, multilateral and commercial lenders as well as project developers in structuring, negotiating and implementing domestic and international project financings, particularly in the energy sector.
-He leads Chadbourne’s extensive practice in connection with the U.S. Department of Energy’s Loan Guarantee Programs for innovative and alternative energy projects.
+He leads Chadbourne’s extensive practice in connection with the U.S. Department of Energy’s Loan Guarantee Program for innovative and alternative energy projects.
 His sectoral experience ranges from power generation, transmission and distribution projects to oil and gas, transportation, and telecommunications infrastructure projects, as well as a range of industrial and commercial projects.
 Mr. Hansen is also experienced in debt work-outs and the settlement of investment disputes, including political risk insurance claims.

 - Represented the International Bank for Reconstruction and Development (World Bank) in the US$900 million project financing of the 450 MW open cycle gas-fired Azura Power Project in Nigeria and in a US$500 million trade financing for Naftogaz, the natural gas utility of Ukraine.

 - Represented the Inter-American Development Bank (IDB) in its US$70 million investment in a total US$175 million securitization program over diversified payment rights (DPRs) arising primarily out of remittances to persons in El Salvador from family members abroad.